saeedex/boofcv_sfm/README.md

 Useful Commands
 - './gradlew assemble' to compile the project
-- './gradlew HelloWorldJar' to create the HelloWorld jar
+- './gradlew boofcv_sfm' to create the boofcv_sfm jar
-- 'java -jar HelloWorld.jar' to launch the jar.
+- 'java -jar boofcv_sfm.jar' to launch the jar.
 Provided so that you can test without an IDE.